acerempel/threedots-ca/bontent/introduction.md

 <b>Why have a website?
 Why write a blog?</b> I don't know.
 I like having
 my own corner of the internet where I can experiment with prose and fiddle with stylesheets.
-Some people are good at making their bedrooms or living rooms into nice spaces that bring them comfort, look lovely, display things they value, and tell visitors something about themselves.
-I'm not so good at that in real life, but my website is something like an attempt to create an analogous space on the internet.
-If only I could actually bring my guests some sparkling water!
+If only I could bring my guests some sparkling water!

 I post new content <em>highly</em> irregularly.
 Blog posts are dated by when I <em>originally</em> composed